Triangle inequality: Metric space

 This version of the triangle inequality reduces to the one stated above in case of normed vector spaces where a metric is induced via d(u, v) ≔ ‖u − v‖, with u − v being the vector pointing from point v to u.

 Reverse triangle inequality

-The reverse triangle inequality is an elementary consequence of the triangle inequality that gives lower bounds instead of upper bounds.
+The reverse triangle inequality is an equivalent alternative formulation of the triangle inequality that gives lower bounds instead of upper bounds.
 For plane geometry, the statement is: